 There are many opportunities to try out new sports and join one of the College teams to compete against other colleges.
 You can also join other University sports clubs, or start one of your own.

-In 2022 we open our new Cheng Yu Tung Building on the College’s historic site.
-Combining new graduate accommodation, indoor and outdoor communal spaces, state-of-the-art teaching facilities and the latest digital technologies, this £40m innovative development will enrich learning for our students, enhance the world-leading academic research of our Fellows, and enable us to reach more young people through our Access & Outreach programmes.
-Jesus College will become a global institution.
+In 2022 we opened our new Cheng Yu Tung Building on the College’s historic site.
+Combining new graduate accommodation, indoor and outdoor communal spaces, state-of-the-art teaching facilities and the College cafe, the building provides a range of fantastic resources for students.